cs150-lane/InClassMagicSquares/README.md

 | 4 | 5 | 6 |
 | 7 | 8 | 9 |

-then TODO 2. would look like:
+then TODO 2. should look like:
 <pre>
  1  2  3
  4  5  6
  7  8  9
 </pre>

-and TODO 3. would look like:
+and TODO 3. should look like:
 <pre>
  7  8  9
  4  5  6
  1  2  3
 </pre>

-and TODO 4. would look like:
+and TODO 4. should look like:
 <pre>
  3  2  1
  6  5  4